qba73/lswg/README.md

 # Learn Subnetting with Go

-Code examples from the book 'Learn Subnetting with Go'
+This repository contains the code examples for the book Learn Subnetting with Go.